-In a previous post, we showed you how to get milk paint to stick to anything!
-I used a bonding agent to paint right over a lacquered finish on a mini adirondack chair (which you’ll see later).
+Previously we showed you how to get milk paint to stick to anything!
+A bonding agent was used to paint right over a lacquered finish on a mini adirondack chair (which you’ll see later).
 I was curious to see if milk paint + bonder would stick just as well to other surfaces, such as metal and terra cotta.

 You Will Need:

 - Adhesive letters (or use a Cricut Maker to create your own)

 - Terra cotta planters

 - Varathane Diamond Wood Finish – Outdoor Satin